 Most of them, like MacIver, definitely attended Wittgenstein's lectures in the following term, so they will be focused on, with MacIver, in § 3.2; they are Desmond Lee (worthy of mention here is his close friendship with Empson), Maurice Cornforth, the "Canadian" John Allan Irving, and finally an "American" - either John C. Cooley or John Prizer.
-There is, on the other hand, no evidence that the two Girtonians mentioned by MacIver were Wittgenstein's students in Lent Term 1930 (§3.2), so they are introduced here; Margaret Ellen Thomas, who had recently switched from Classics to Moral Sciences, 28 and Karoline Kitty Klugmann, a brilliant graduate in Moral Sciences now reading Economics.29 MacIver also reports "some nondescripts" and "a physicist" (ibid.: 220, 221),30 and finally tells us that after the lecture Wittgenstein went for a drink with the Heretics Committee, of which we can then include the five members beyond the Treasurer and the Secretary (Bell and Trevelyan respectively), namely the President (Piccoli) and four students.
-There is no evidence of who those last four were, but as they often came from Newnham and Girton, we may guess amongst them, in virtue of their high involvement in the Heretics activities at that time, the abovementioned Raine, and the Newnhamite Betty Wiskemann, a historian and also Empson's
+There is, on the other hand, no evidence that the two Girtonians mentioned by MacIver were Wittgenstein's students in Lent Term 1930 (§3.2), so they are introduced here; Margaret Ellen Thomas, who had recently switched from Classics to Moral Sciences, and Karoline Kitty Klugmann, a brilliant graduate in Moral Sciences now reading Economics.
+MacIver also reports "some nondescripts" and "a physicist" (ibid.: 220, 221), and finally tells us that after the lecture Wittgenstein went for a drink with the Heretics Committee, of which we can then include the five members beyond the Treasurer and the Secretary (Bell

-28 'Tom' to her friends, Thomas (1907-2009) was a writer, a poet, and an artist (Kaschl 2022: 391).
+&lt;sup>28 'Tom' to her friends, Thomas (1907-2009) was a writer, a poet, and an artist (Kaschl 2022: 391).
 In Cambridge since 1926, she had earned a 2nd in Part I of Classics in 1928, and the same year she had been one of those responsible for inviting Virginia Woolf to speak at Girton.
 She gained a lower 2nd in Part I of Moral Sciences in 1930, and in 1931 she edited and contributed to An Anthology of Cambridge Women's Verse (Hogarth Press), which also includes a few of Graham's poems (§1).
 "It was the custom at Girton to put students into small mutually supportive 'families' of four or five which would remain together throughout their time at college" (Andrews 2015: 29); Thomas, Raine (n.
 25), and Klugmann (n.
 29) were in the same 'family', whereas Graham was part of another one.
 In 1931 Thomas married the geophysicist Edward Crisp Bullard.
 She mentioned Wittgenstein a few times in her novel set in Cambridge, A Perch in Paradise (London: Hamish Hamilton, 1952).
 MacIver misspelt her surname at first (cf. McGuinness 2016: 220, 243).

-29 Klugmann (1908-1965), a Marxist who in 1929-30 was leading the Girton College Labour Club, entered Girton in 1926, was a close friend of both Thomas and Raine, and with the latter was involved in the Girton and Newnham Joint Debating Society, being respectively President and Secretary (Andrews 2015: 29-30).
+&lt;sup>29 Klugmann (1908-1965), a Marxist who in 1929-30 was leading the Girton College Labour Club, entered Girton in 1926, was a close friend of both Thomas and Raine, and with the latter was involved in the Girton and Newnham Joint Debating Society, being respectively President and Secretary (Andrews 2015: 29-30).
 An outstanding student, by 1929 Klugmann had already gained a 1st in both Parts of the Moral Sciences Tripos and was reading economics; still, "it was philosophy which continued to drive her imagination" (ibid.: 30).
 See also §3.2, n.85.

-30 Klagge (2021: 175) suggests W. H. Watson (§3.2, and n.
+&lt;sup>30 Klagge (2021: 175) suggests W. H. Watson (§3.2, and n.
 83) as "the physicist"; MacIver, however, tells us the latter was attending the MSC in the Fall of 1929, whereas he first saw Watson in March 1930 (McGuinness 2016: 250, 11.3).